kingsdigitallab/django-bare-bones/README.md

 5. Enter the new project directory `cd ../PROJECT_NAME-django`
 6. Edit local settings and configuration files as needed

-#### Local Modifications
+#### Arguments
+Bootstrap.sh accepts the following arguments:

+* `--help`: Displays help text
-If you wish to test your local working copy of django-bare-bones rather than cloning from git, pass the flag `-l` when calling bootstrap, e.g: `./bootstrap.sh -l`.
-This will work on a copy of your local working copy of django-bare-bones, rather than cloning a new version from git.
+* `--local`: Copies your local working copy of django-bare-bones rather than cloning from git.
+* `--nodepcheck`: Disables dependency checking.
+Use with extreme caution - this will cause the script to fail if a dependency is not installed.
+Never use for production-ready projects.

 ## Requirements
 To use this script successfully you will need the following on the **host** machine: